 Intermediate Financial Management

-In-depth examination of financial management.
-Current theory and practices are discussed with applications including computer simulations, comprehensive cases, and a term project.
-Prerequisites: FIN 302 or FIN 332; 56 semester hours completed; admission to Professional Business Studies or listed on a signed major or minor.
+In-depth examination of financial management building on introductory level course.
+Application of current theory and practices are discussed including simulation, comprehensive cases, and term project.
+This course may be offered in an online format.
+Prerequisites: FIN 302 or 332; 56 semester hours completed; admission to Professional Business Studies or listed on a signed major or minor.

 Fundamental Financial Analysis